cnp3/ebook/principles/reliability.rst

 `Pipelining` allows the sender to transmit frames at a higher rate.
 However this higher transmission rate may overload the receiver.
 In this case, the frames sent by the sender will not be correctly received by their final destination.
 The reliable protocols that rely on pipelining allow the sender to transmit `W` unacknowledged frames before being forced to wait for an acknowledgment from the receiving entity.

 This is implemented by using a `sliding window`.
 The sliding window is the set of consecutive sequence numbers that the sender can use when transmitting frames without being forced to wait for an acknowledgment.
-The figure below shows a sliding window containing five segments (`6,7,8,9` and `10`).
+The figure below shows a sliding window containing five frames (`6,7,8,9` and `10`).
 Two of these sequence numbers (`6` and `7`) have been used to send frames and only three sequence numbers (`8`, `9` and `10`) remain in the sliding window.
 The sliding window is said to be closed once all sequence numbers contained in the sliding window have been used.

 .. figure:: figures/slidingwin2.png
    :align: center